 Hire a Truck

-Even if you're only moving a grandfather clock and no other furniture, we highly recommend investing in a truck rental.
+Even if you're only moving a grandfather clock and no other furniture, we highly recommend investing in a moving truck rental.
 You don't want to carry the parts in your car.
 The confined space may fit everything but it's nowhere near the ideal condition for transportation.

 You don't need to go crazy with a semi-truck either.
 A small box truck will do the job just fine.
 And if you're moving all other furniture, you'll need a large truck anyway.